-The new health and fitness centre is being built at the former Barclays Bank on Calverley Road and its state-of-the-art facilities will be housed behind the building’s striking Georgian façade.
+Located in the historic town centre of Tunbridge Wells in Kent, the new health and fitness centre has been built at the site of the former Barclays Bank on Calverley Road and its state-of-the-art facilities are housed behind the building’s striking Georgian façade.

 Bank House is part of a group of listed buildings on Calverley Road in a Conservation Area designed by Decimus Burton, one of England’s leading architects of the 19th Century, and built in Tunbridge Wells stone in 1835.

-The building’s central columns have already been removed to make way for the new ground floor pool which is currently being excavated.
-The temporary works will remain in place to support the original building whilst a new structure is built to span the pool and provide support for the first floor gym and fitness facilities.
-An atrium is also being removed to increase the available area on the upper gym level.
+The building’s central columns were removed to make way for the new ground floor pool.
+The temporary works remained in place to support the original building whilst a new structure was built to span the pool and provide support for the first floor gym and fitness facilities.
+An atrium was also removed to increase the available area on the upper gym level.

-Ashford-based Kent Structures is the main contractor on this design and build project and Southfield Structural Services is fabricating the structural steel framing.
+Ashford-based Kent Structures was the main contractor on this design and build project and Southfield Structural Services fabricated the structural steel framing.

 Do you need structural engineering for a fitness or leisure centre project?